Akhil353/TrendTalk-Frontend/_posts/2024-02-09-dashboard.md

     <div id="latestPosts" class="latest-posts"></div>
 <script>
-/* this code was mainly created by me and then debugged using chatGPT */
+/* this code was mainly created by me and then debugged using chatGPT */ /* get the location of website for backend access */
     if (location.hostname === "localhost") {
         uri = "http://localhost:8086/";
     } else if (location.hostname === "127.0.0.1") {